johan-st/strandersson.se/Readme.md

 #### Bugs/Reliability
 - have rollback option for broken service worker
 - update manifest on main branch with all icons
+- investigate why old tags "are stuck" to new images when pushing with --all-tags

 #### Refactoring
 - remove :not() from css